5. Cutting data of interest from SQW files and objects

 5.1. cut

-cut takes a (or multiple) section(s) of data from an sqw or dnd object or file, discards the pixels which lie outside of the binning regions (described below) from an sqw and accumulates them into a histogram (the “image” or dnd, which may be independent if requested or attached to the parent sqw).
+cut takes a (or multiple) section(s) of data from an sqw or dnd object or file, discards the pixels which lie outside of the binning regions (described below), extracts contributing pixels and accumulates their signal and variance into a histogram (the “image” or dnd, which may be independent if requested or be part of the target sqw).
 It can return an object or file depending on the parameters given.

 cut can produce objects of the same or reduced size and dimensions.
 The result of a cut is itself an sqw or dnd object which can be further plotted, manipulated, etc.